 Q: Any musical style you dislike?

 A: Well, I like all music.
-I get bothered a little bit by like… certain kinds of jazz music that… when they’re so focused on the notes that they’re not thinking about the sound they’re making, a lot of times and… and you can’t say anything bad about any style.
+I get bothered a little bit by like… certain kinds of jazz music that… when they’re so focused on the notes that they’re not thinking about the sound they’re making, a lot of times and… I wouldn't say anything bad about any style.
 But a lot of times in certain music, not even jazz, other types, whenever people are thinking of just about the notes they’re playing, and not listening to the sound they’re making – then I have a problem with it, then it bothers me.
-So I’m very very sensitive to sound, and I can’t avoid it, so, you know, I don’t care about so much like what note.
+So I’m very very sensitive to sound, and I can’t avoid it, so I don’t care about so much like what note.
 You know, you’re in a C scale and all the sudden you’re playing a passing tone – and then, who cares?!
-It’s what, what’s the sound, you know, for me.
+It’s what, what’s the sound, you know – for me.

 Q: Do you listen to a lot of music or you prefer the silence?

 A: I like both.
 I listen to a lot of different kinds of music.
 Actually some of my favorite music these days is some of the electronic music that people are doing.
-Some of the things like coming from the Apex Twin, Autechre, …, Boards Of Canada, where they’re, you know, kind of like taking sound and really sculpting it very carefully, and the sonic experience is really well thought out, and you can tell that every single sound you heard is just very refined, you know, artwork.
+Some of the things like coming from the Apex Twin, Autechre, Boards Of Canada, where they’re taking sound and really sculpting it very carefully, and the sonic experience is really well thought out, and you can tell that every single sound you heard is just very refined artwork.
 I like that a lot.

 Q: Finally, do you have a message to the Hungarian audience?

 A: To the Hungarian audience?
 My message is: It’s great to be back here!
 It’s really fun!
 Fun to be able to come back and to be able to play and share the music.
 Yeah.